 Using my knowledge as a health coach, I devised a step-by-step formula that includes everything any woman could ever need to achieve similar results.
 I created PDFs, checklists, meal plans, and educational videos, and I assembled all the pieces to make the process simple and doable.

 Intermittent Fasting for Weight Loss Results After Two Years

-Over the following year, my intermittent fasting for weight loss results was surprising.
+Over the following year, my intermittent fasting for weight loss results were surprising.
 I lost another 10 lbs!
-I had relaxed my intermittent fasting schedule and would fast for 20 hours only one or two days a week.
+I had relaxed my intermittent fasting schedule and would fast for 20 hours only once or twice a week.
 Yet, I was still losing weight!
 Even though my goal was to lose 20 lbs, I wasn’t too upset about the continued weight loss.
 I am tall, 5 ’10, so losing more weight didn’t show that much.

 Intermittent Fasting for Weight Loss: Number One Mistake

-Before discussing my weight loss timeline to optimize your results, I wanted to talk about the number one intermittent fasting mistake you should avoid: Thinking that intermittent fasting means skipping breakfast.
+Before discussing my weight loss timeline to optimize your results, I wanted to discuss the number one intermittent fasting mistake you should avoid: Thinking that intermittent fasting means skipping breakfast.
 That’s the mistake I made the first time I tried intermittent fasting.

 Although the 16:8 method works for some women, most will find an 8-hour eating window too long and too easy to overeat.
 Moreover, a 16-hour eating window is not long enough to achieve ketosis for any length of time.
 Achieving ketosis on your fasting day is essential for your weight loss success and to heal your body as you improve your insulin sensitivity.

 The following weight loss timeline is based on my intermittent fasting for weight loss results.